holepunchto/pear-electron/README.md

 Stop search and simulate a click event on the selected match.
 Implies destroy.

-## Integration Libraries

-The `pear-electron` module also exposes rederer libraries.

-### `pear-electron/api`

-Function that takes an api like pear-api as argument and returns an extended API class.

-### `pear-electron/ipc`

-IPC class that communicates with the main process through `electron.ipcRenderer`.

 ## Web APIs

 Most [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API) will work as-is.